After months of planning, development, and testing I’m excited to officially announce the release of Ajax Load More 5.0.

 For simplicity, I decided to move forward with the rewrite using vanilla JS (ES6) rather than rely on a library like React or Vue.
 I also updated the build process from Gulp to Webpack to allow for better bundling and module import/export methods.

 To be honest, at one point I didn’t think removing jQuery was ever going to be possible.
-I needed to remove the dependancy from the core Ajax Load More plugin, five add-ons (Filters, SEO, Next Page, Single Posts and Paging) and they all had to launch simultaneously to avoid plugin conflicts when users updated.
+I needed to remove the dependency from the core Ajax Load More plugin, and five add-ons (Filters, SEO, Next Page, Single Posts and Paging) and they all had to launch simultaneously to avoid plugin conflicts when users updated.

 Why was removing jQuery so important to Ajax Load More?

-1. Zero script dependancies
+1. Zero script dependencies

 Ajax Load More is now a standalone product, meaning the compiled script relies on no other library or framework to perform it’s tasks.